adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP25CERT1
 Certificate of less than one academic year in Library Science.
-Cert. less than one academic yr in Library Science.
+Cert. <1 academic yr in Library Science.

 CIP25CERT2
 Certificate of at least one but less than two academic years in Library Science.
-Cert. at least one but less than two academicyrs in Library Science.
+Cert. >1<2 academicyrs in Library Science.

 CIP25ASSOC
 Associate degree in Library Science.
 Assoc. deg. in Library Science.

 CIP25CERT4
-Award of more than two but less than four academic years in Library Science.
+Award of at least two but less than four academic years in Library Science.
-Award more than two but less than four academicyrs in Library Science.
+Award >2<4 academicyrs in Library Science.

 CIP25BACHL
 Bachelor's degree in Library Science.